Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 The fine art of painting has been around for centuries.
-Learn about the different types and styles of painting such as alkyds, acrylic, gouache, oil, watercolor, Trompe L'Oeil, and decorative painting from this collection of how to resources.
+Learn about the different types and styles of painting such as alkyds, acrylic, gouache, oil, watercolor, Trompe L'Oeil, and decorative painting from this collection of painting articles and how-to Websources.
+Begin your exploration in the General Painting resources below or access the other topics from the menu to the right.
+All Websources offer free learning through tips and techniques, patterns, projects, online classes, or other how to information.

-General Painting Resources
+General How-to Painting Sources

 The Art Window